jsw5574/java-project/README.md

 Step 3: [Only If Tomcat Server is not configured in Eclipse] : Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add onlinebookstore > Finish

-Step 4: In The Server Tab > Double Click On Tomcat Server > Ports > Change The Port Number For Http/1.1 To 8083 > Close And Save
+Step 4: In The Server Tab > Double Click On Tomcat Server > Ports > Change The Port Number For Http/1.1 To 8084 > Close And Save

 Step 5: Right Click On Project > Run As > Run On Server > Select Tomcat v8.0 > Next > Add All> Done

-Step 6: Check Running The Site At  <a href="http://localhost:8083/onlinebookstore/">http://localhost:8083/onlinebookstore/</a>
+Step 6: Check Running The Site At  <a href="http://localhost:8084/onlinebookstore/">http://localhost:8084/onlinebookstore/</a>

-Step 7: Default Username1 And Password For Admin Is "Admin" And "Admin"
+Step 7: Default Username And Password For Admin Is "Admin" And "Admin"

 Step 8: Default Username And Password For User Is "shashi" And "shashi"